 She's always been a singer!
 See below video!

 Brad's talents are mostly self taught.
 He plays largely by ear.
 Since starting this duo back in 2013, he credits his daughter's love of genres outside his wheelhouse, and music instruction online, for spurring the advancement in his technique.
 He cannot read music, but now can at least read chord charts!
 He also has learned to produce and sequence the background music arrangements used on some of their song selections.
 He claims that apparently you can teach an old dog new tricks.
-Together, Brad and his daughter Ashley have been making people and tap their toes, sing, and dance for over eight years.
+Together, Brad and his daughter Ashley have been making people and tap their toes, sing, and dance for over nine years.
 Both will tell you what a blessing to their relationship that this musical endeavor has been.

 His favorite lifetime saying is, "If you don't play that great, at least have good sounding equipment!"
 (And a great vocalist!)